eosswedenorg/antelope-keygen/README.md

 If you need a newer version of cmake, you can download the official `.dmg` file: [cmake-3.15.7-Darwin-x86_64.dmg](https://github.com/Kitware/CMake/releases/download/v3.15.7/cmake-3.15.7-Darwin-x86_64.dmg). or see https://cmake.org/download for other versions.

-`libeosio` needs to be compiled and installed from source.
-[Go here](https://github.com/eosswedenorg/libeosio)
+`libantelope` needs to be compiled and installed from source.
+[Go here](https://github.com/eosswedenorg/libantelope)

 **Qt (only for gui program)**